Frequently Asked Questions

 We offer a wide variety of programs in subject area, age range and skill level.
-We offer programs for children from ages ~5-17.
+We offer programs for children from ages 5-17.
 Depending on the age, we have both commuter and residential programs.
+Campers must be picked up at the end of the camp day.
+There will be a charge for campers who are consistently picked up late to cover the staff time.
+We have half day and full day commuter programs.
+We do not offer aftercamp care.
 We also offer single gender programs.
 Currently, we offer programs in art, business, chemistry, design, engineering, environmental science, forensics, geology, history, literacy, marine biology and marine science, robotics and theater.

 All of our programs are considered academically challenging.
 More importantly, they require participants to be highly motivated.
 We welcome all students who are seriously interested and willing to do their best.

 We are able to offer some limited assistance to NC residents.
-There is also a tuition/fee discount for returning participants.
-For more information please contact the Youth Director at email@example.com or by calling (910) 962-2118.
+For more information please contact the Youth Director at firstname.lastname@example.org or by calling (910) 962-2118.
+2017 Scholarship Request Form

 The youngest children we can accommodate are kindergarten-ready 4 year olds.
 We have a limited number of commuter programs for this age group.